Employee Engagement Index to monitor engagement over the years

 One way to calculate an employee engagement index is to compute three numbers: the percent engaged, the percent responsive to engagement, and the percent disengaged.
 These numbers can be computed this way:

-- Disengaged: percent of employees who give at least one bottom two box response (includes at least one negative response)
+- Disengaged: percent of employees who give at least one bottom two box response to the Level of Engagement questions (includes at least one negative response)

-A third way to calculate an employee engagement index is to compute the mean score of all percent favorable responses to all questions on the survey.
+Another way to calculate an Employee Engagement Index is to compute the mean score of all percent favorable responses to all questions on the survey.
 This method does not look at individual responses but instead provides the average of the percent favorable scores for all items on the survey: the Level of Engagement items, the pre-engagement Threshold Motivator items, and the Drivers of Engagement items.

-There are many ways to compute an employee engagement index.
+There are many ways to compute an Employee Engagement Index.
+When engagement is measured, there is greater likelihood that it will be monitored.
 Be sure to use a method that will help your organization improve engagement and not a number or set of numbers that do not drive positive change.